FAQ for Writing About Writing's Facebook Page but also Tumblr and any other social media sites.

 Yes, you may, but let me make a few disclaimers:

-- This is my public account: Chris Brecheen (Public) My private account is for friends, family, and people I've known online for a long time.
-It's not the VIP room or anything, but it's an essential aspect of a private life as my online persona becomes somewhat more popular.
-Most posts there are locked to at least friends only.
+- This is my public account: Chris Brecheen (Public) If you've stumbled upon my private account, the answer will be no. That account is for friends, family, and people I've known online either for a very long time or have developed a rapport with.
+It's not the VIP room or anything, but it's an essential aspect of a private life as my online persona becomes very public.
+I need to trust those people aren't just with me for the show.

 - You might want to follow for a while and decide IF you want to send me a friend request.
 I'm definitely not everyone's cup of tea with the geekery and the social justice stuff.
 99.9% of my posts are public, so you really wouldn't be missing anything except the ability to comment.